hammerofdawn/victory/README.md

 Chaos is past.
 Victory is present.

-Victory makes volunteer coordination awesome.
+Victory makes volunteer management awesome.
 It keeps track of applications, teams and contact information.
 Its interface is responsive and pleasure to use, making a once complicating task the easiest thing in the world.

 ## Getting Started